 Comb Honey Production: Is this the new honey boom after Manuka?

 Comb honey is honey contained within the original hexagon-shaped beeswax cells.
-It has recieved no processing, filtering or manipulation therefore as a result it is the pure work of the bee.
+It has received no processing, filtering or manipulation therefore as a result it is the pure work of the bee.
 Both the honey and wax are edible and this provides us with a unique way to enjoy honey.
 Comb honey retains its flavour and aroma better than extracted honeys and is therefore a premium product to market.